- Price: 5 USD/month or 50 USD/year

 Auto-generated

-This is a secret Flarum master API key generated for you when the extension is enabled for the first time.
+This is a secret key generated for you when the extension is enabled for the first time.

-If the key has been compromised, you have to delete it from Flarum.
-You can use the following MySQL commands in your database:
+In version 1.x, the shared key was also a Flarum API key.
+If the key has been compromised, you have to delete it from Flarum’s database.
+You can use the following MySQL commands to delete it:

 DELETE FROM api_keys WHERE key = '<the key from the settings>';